List of animation studios owned by Warner Bros. Discovery: Williams Street

 Created in 1994, Williams Street Productions was started by Cartoon Network to produce more adult-targeted serials for the network.
 Being the main production arm of Adult Swim, the division started as Ghost Planet Industries, named after the home planet of the titular character of their first production, Space Ghost Coast to Coast.

-Turner Entertainment
+Turner Entertainment Co.

 Hanna-Barbera Cartoons

 Started in 1957 by Tom and Jerry creators William Hanna and Joseph Barbera.
 The company went on to create numerous television shows.
 In 1991, the studio was acquired by Turner Broadcasting System, and began creating media exclusively for Cartoon Network.
 In 1998 it was moved to the same complex as Warner Bros.
 Animation, before the two companies were merged in 2001.
 Hanna-Barbera exists only as a copyright holder to their old properties.

 Turner Feature Animation

 Founded in 1994, Turner Feature Animation was created from the feature animation division of Hanna-Barbera.
 After its first film in 1994, the studio's parent company Turner Entertainment was bought by Time Warner in 1996, and the Turner Feature Animation division was folded into Warner Bros.
 Feature Animation before the release of their second and final film.